 hoovering vacuuming the floor.
 Queenslander Nerida Wilson reminds me that this term derives from the Hoover brand of vacuum cleaners.
 She also tells me that this is a British term that is not too common in Australia.
 Young Aussie Jojo Gaze says she always uses vacuum and thinks that she might have been influenced by American television shows.
 In my tiny pocket of Australia, here in Perth, I've not heard anyone use the term vacuuming, but always hoovering.
 Perhaps the British influence is particularly predominant here or perhaps I just haven't yet had a domestic-science conversation with someone who prefers vacuuming to hoovering.

 ice block popsicle.
+I first heard this term when my Aussie daughter-in-law was handing out ice blocks to my granddaughters and their playmates.
 Aussie Jojo Gaze claims to never use the word ice block but always says popsicle, attributing this possibly to "I'm young and I've been influenced by American TV shows."

 icing sugar confectioner's sugar; powdered sugar.

 inverted comma single quotation mark.
 In Australia (as in the UK usage), the single quotation mark is used for quotations, and the double quotation mark is used for quotations within quotations—the reverse of American convention.

 jackaroo a young male trainee stockman (ranch hand).
 I

 heard the term on a television program about the Outback.
 Being a jackaroo

 is more in the nature of a rural experience for teenage boys, rather than